 I think I’m getting better at sharing the whats, whys and hows of my career life to people, however, I still find it draining and at times fueling my own doubts about the questionable career decisions I have recently made.
 I arrived home that day not only tired from the day’s 8:30am to 8:30pm classes, but also a bit (ok, a LOT) frazzled, confused, and doubtful, questioning for the nth time whether I was really on the right path or I was better off sticking to nursing.

 This kind of going back-and-forth is a very real struggle for me, and I fight it out every day, although some days the fights are fiercer than on other days.
 That particular day, I was feeling especially embattled, and so I decided to turn in early for the night, possibly after yet another crying session just to let all the stress out (drama-queen, I know).

 But before turning off the lights, for some reason I decided to check on Inquirer’s website again, after more than a week of not doing so because I was busy with other things.
-And lo and behold, I see my submission posted there, at exactly 8:46PM of January 11, 2014.
+And lo and behold, I see my submission posted there.

 The river of tears I let out upon seeing my piece getting published was the result of so much more than just the realization that I got published on a national newspaper.
 Others may understand my utter happiness as something in the context of an “achievement” or a “dream come true” in the domain of my writing life, but as I experienced it, getting published on YoungBlood for that particular piece was so much more than that.